yard

 Root crops are pickier.
 A single beet root wants about 3 inches.
 Carrots prefer 1–2 inches for straight roots that develop full size.

-Here is a quick rule-of-thumb chart:
+Use this quick rule-of-thumb chart:

 • fiber_manual_recordTomato / pepper: one seedling per cell or pot, final spacing 18–24 inches